janishutz/libreevent/website/src/setup/setup.md

 The first setting you may change here is the name of the website.
 Choose wisely, as changing the name at a later point is hard, not explained in the documentation and also doesn't make for a good image.

 ### Database
-In the database, all the userdata is stored. libreevent currently supports two different databases, MySQL and a custom database based on JSON.
+In the database, all the user data is stored. libreevent currently supports two different databases, MySQL and a custom database based on JSON.
 Which one to choose?

 Generally MySQL, except:
-- If your organisation is small and does only sell a few tickets at a time, the JSON based database can be an easy to set up alternative.
+- If your organization is small and does only sell a few tickets at a time, the JSON based database can be an easy to set up alternative.
-- Your web hosting plan does not includes MySQL and you've got no access to MySQL in any other way. *NOTE: Free MySQL services should NEVER be used in such an application, as most hosting plans include MySQL (or MariaDB, which works similarly) which is much more reliable and if you lose access to the database, you can only access the root account and all other user data (and therefore all user accounts) is lost.
+- Your web hosting plan does not include MySQL, and you've got no access to MySQL in any other way. *NOTE: Free MySQL services should NEVER be used in such an application, as most hosting plans include MySQL (or MariaDB, which works similarly) which is much more reliable and if you lose access to the database, you can only access the root account and all other user data (and therefore all user accounts) is lost.
 The event data is always stored in JSON format as it is more efficient this way.*

-**NOTE: The JSON database is really slow and should only be used if you have a small event where you expect to sell less than 5 ticket per minute at any time!
+**NOTE: The JSON database is really slow and should only be used if you have a small event where you expect to sell less than 10 tickets per minute at any time!
 The amount of tickets sold per minute that the system can handle really depends on the speed of the server the website runs on.**

-MySQL generally is more time consuming to set up (taking about ten minutes compared to zero), but we'll run you through the process here to make the process easier for you.
+MySQL generally is more time-consuming to set up (taking about ten minutes compared to zero), but we'll run you through the process here to make the process easier for you.

 If you are really sure that you want to use the JSON-based database, skip the next section.